Hello! I'm Alicia DeVrio.

 PUBLICATIONS:

 Wesley Hanwen Deng, Bill Boyuan Guo, Alicia DeVrio, Hong Shen, Motahhare Eslami, Kenneth Holstein.
 Understanding Practices, Challenges, and Opportunities for User-Driven Algorithm Auditing in Industry Practice.
-Pre-print, To appear in Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.
+Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.
 (CHI), 2023.

 Alicia DeVos, Aditi Dhabalia, Hong Shen, Kenneth Holstein, Motahhare Eslami.
 Toward User-Driven Algorithm Auditing: Investigating users' strategies for uncovering harmful algorithmic behavior.
 Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems.
 (CHI), 2022.